Product ConsultantKardderStrategy Delivered

 Weak conversion without a physical-world trigger to install and act

-Option 3: Campus activations + org partnershipsChosen
+Option 3: Campus activations and org partnershipsChosen

 Pros